Conductor's Data API (v1)

 You can build request URLs based on the building blocks you now have:

-• Base URL: https://api.conductor.com
+• Base URL: https://api-universal.conductor.com

 • Request Path: This is your desired endpoint.
 Each endpoint is documented below.
-Some endpoints require additional variables to be added to the request path.

 • Query Parameters: